 Co-hereDAO staking tokens can be acquired with Local Tokens from the Common Reserve and converted back to Local Tokens via the decentralised locality nodes which each have their own liquidity reserves.

-The total supply of Co-here staking tokens will be automatically reduced via buy back and destroy, funded by fees collected from collateral asset withdrawals.
+The total supply of Co-here staking tokens will be automatically reduced via buy back and destroy, funded by fees collected from collateral asset withdrawals and partial liquidation when staking tokens are converted to Local Tokens.

 Maintaining an 80% ratio of stable assets in the reserve